 The EPA's AgSTAR program is a voluntary outreach and educational program that promotes the recovery and use of methane from animal manure.

 Landfill Gas Recovery

-The EPA's Landfill Methane Outreach Program is a voluntary assistance program that helps to reduce methane emissions from landfills by encouraging the recovery and beneficial use of landfill gas as an energy resource.
-The Landfill Gas Energy Benefits Calculator provides estimates of direct, avoided, and total greenhouse gas reductions for a project.
+The EPA's Landfill Methane Outreach Program (LMOP) is a voluntary assistance program that helps to reduce methane emissions from landfills by encouraging the recovery and beneficial use of landfill gas as an energy resource.